Interpret Europe Web Conference | 1-4 October 2021 | #iecon21

 Regular repeated sessions

-Four renowned speakers will open each of the four days of the conference and ensure they contribute to our theme, ‘Fostering heritage communities’, from different perspectives.
+Four renowned speakers will open each of the four days of the conference and ensure they contribute to our theme, ‘Recreating tourism through heritage interpretation’ from different perspectives.

 IE conferences are based upon contributions from attendees whose paper abstracts have been reviewed and accepted.
+They will offer practical experiences from the field as well as theoretical considerations.
 We hope you are looking forward to their presentations.

 In workshops, groups of attendees will discuss issues and come up with their own results.
 We shall use several tools to enable you to present, split up, discuss and reunite.